jamesblasco/charts/docs/flutter/example/i18ns/rtl_line_segments.md

 /// Example of a RTL stacked area chart with changing styles within each line.
 ///
 /// Each series of data in this example contains different values for color,
-/// dashPattern, or strokeWidthPx between each datum.
+/// dashPattern, or strokeWidth between each datum.
 The line and area skirt
 /// will be rendered in segments, with the styling of the series changing when
 /// these data attributes change.
 ///